alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 representation.
 This conversion is done by using the [turndown] package.

 In order to produce a good Govspeak conversion the HTML must be marked up [semantically][semantic-html].
-This allows the original authors content intent to be understood by different application regardless of the formatting.
-In order for this to occur the author must have specified these semantics when producing their document and the application used to read the document must include this information in copy data to the clipboard.
+This allows the original author's content intent to be understood by different applications regardless of the formatting.
+In order for this to occur the author must have specified these semantics when producing their document (for example a user selecting text as a heading) and the application used to read the document must include this information in copy data to the clipboard.

 ## Falling back to text input